Skip to content

 MemoryShoves everything into the prompt until the context window breaks.Implements optimized RAG pipelines with semantic chunking to preserve token efficiency.

-InfrastructureFully reliant on centralized cloud providers.Can deploy containerized agent swarms via Docker onto local hardware.
+InfrastructureFully reliant on centralized cloud providers and API subscriptions.Can deploy containerized agent swarms via Docker onto local, sovereign hardware.

 Share this post on: